 To be properly diagnosed with malaria, you must undergo a blood smear examination, which all major hospitals and many clinics can (and of course should) administer.
 There are drug-resistant strains of malaria, and it's important to tell the doctor where you've been because the particular drug resistance varies by region.

-> Health > Mosquito Related, Dengue
+> Family, Health and WellBeing > Mosquito Related, Dengue

 Additional, children pages of this current parent page: